-The Tufts University Permanent Art Collection includes approximately 2,400 works, spanning from ancient Mediterranean and pre-Hispanic sculpture to modern and contemporary painting, sculpture, photography, and video.
+The Tufts University Permanent Art Collection includes approximately 2,400 works, spanning from ancient Mediterranean and pre-Columbian sculpture to modern and contemporary painting, sculpture, photography, and video.

 Featured Collection Guide